HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees

-at each $x(t)$ for a state-feedback control policy $\pi:\mathbb{R}^{n_\text{in}}\rightarrow\mathbb{R}^{n_\text{out}}$ with some $\alpha>0$.
+at each $x(t)$ for a state-feedback control policy $\pi:\mathbb{R}^{n_\textup{in}}\rightarrow\mathbb{R}^{n_\textup{out}}$ with some $\alpha>0$.
 Enforcing~\eqref{eq:cbf_constraint} for multiple CBFs ensures the trajectory remains within the intersection of the corresponding safe sets.

 We consider controlling a unicycle system to minimize the cost over trajectories while avoiding collisions with two elliptical obstacles, each presented with a CBF (see Appendix~\ref{appendix:cbf} for details).
-Given a nominal controller $\pi_\text{nom}:\mathbb{R}^{n_\text{in}}\rightarrow\mathbb{R}^{n_\text{out}}$ designed without obstacle considerations, a conventional approach to find a safe controller is to solve a quadratic program:
+Then, we can formulate the problem as an optimization problem with its objective function being the expected cost over the trajectory $x(t)$ generated by a parameterized state feedback policy $\pi_\theta:\mathbb{R}^{n_\textup{in}}\rightarrow\mathbb{R}^{n_\textup{out}}$ from random initial point $x(0)\sim\mathcal{D}$: